bebump/bbmp_interop/README.md

 # Running tests

-The CMake projects uses CTest.
+The CMake project uses CTest.
 After generating the build you can run `ctest --verbose` from inside the build directory to run all tests.

 I have tested them on Windows 10 (with Visual Studio 2017 and NMake